Mastering Multidimensional Arrays in Java: A Beginner’s Guide

-In Java, you can define an array of arrays known as multidimensional arrays.
-Before learning about multidimensional arrays.
+In Java, you can define an array of multi-dimensional arrays.
+Before learning about multi-dimensional arrays.

 In that tutorial, you learned how to create and use an array of primary data types (such as Double, int, etc.), a string array, and an object array.
 An array of arrays can also be created.
 For example,